 The Jewish Museum of Rhodes was established in 1997 to depict the culture of the Jewish community of Rhodes, which was devastated in the Second World War.
 The museum is housed in the Kahal Shalom Synagogue, Old Town.

 The Palace of Grand Master is located at the end of Knights Street.
-This is one of the best preserved castles of the Mediterranean and the symbol of the island.
-It was constructed by the Knights of Saint John in the Medieval times and was reconstructed in the early 20th century.
+This is one of the best-preserved castles of the Mediterranean and the symbol of the island.
+It was constructed by the Knights of Saint John in Medieval times and was reconstructed in the early 20th century.